tc39/proposal-function-implementation-hiding/README.md

 ### A one-time hiding function

-In this alternative, we introduce new functions such as `Error.hideFromStackTraces` or `Function.prototype.hideImplementation`, which permanently opt the functions into one of the new hidden behaviours.
+In this alternative, we introduce new functions such as `Error.hideFromStackTraces` or `Function.prototype.hideSource`, which permanently opt the functions into one of the new hidden behaviours.
 You'd use it like so:

 ```js
 function foo() {